siracsimsek01/Travel-App/README.md

 </div>

-While developing the app, you’ll:
-- implement Next.js 13 most modern best practices
+- implemented Next.js 13 most modern best practices
-- improve your code architecture and make your components reusable
+- improved  code architecture and made components reusable
-- utilize Tailwind CSS
+- utilized Tailwind CSS
 - start with the mobile-first approach for maximum responsiveness
 - make use of TypeScript
 - and many more best practices that set you apart in the industry
 ## 📋 <a name="table">Table of Contents</a>

-The only thing you need to follow along?
-The basics of React.
 1. 🤖 [Introduction](#introduction)
 2. ⚙️ [Tech Stack](#tech-stack)
 3. 🔋 [Features](#features)